MarcosTulioSDLV/academic-system/README.md

 • Retrieve a list of all courses and their associated scores for a particular student.

-• Remove (or unrolled) a student from a particular course.
+• Allow to remove (or unrolled) a student from a particular course.

 • After a student is removed from a particular course, the related course must be updated to indicate that an additional spot is now available.